HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image219.png)

-(1) **Basic Information**: including required items "Username", "Password", optional items "Host", "Max User Connections", "super privilege" and "Global privilege"
+(1) **Basic Information:** including required items "Username", "Password", optional items "Host", "Max User Connections", "super privilege" and "Global privilege"

 - "Username" and "Password" are the database account information used when logging into the compute node.
 "Username" shall not be repeated and in Chinese.
 "Password"shall meet the requirements.